apache/cordova-ios/CordovaInstaller/docs/finishup.md

 * Plugins **MUST** add any external hosts they connect to to the white-list in Cordova.plist/ExternalHosts (add hostnames **only**)
 * A plugin's Objective-C code **MUST** be added to the project properly in a "group" (**YELLOW** folder), if you incorrectly added it as a folder reference it would be a blue folder (just delete the reference, and re-add)
 * A lot of plugins have changed their mapping names in Cordova.plist, you might have to copy and use the new Cordova.plist in your app.
-* [Modify](http://wiki.phonegap.com/PhoneGap-iOS-Plugins-Problems) your Plugin headers as well.

 <br />

 ## Upgraders

-1. Please see the "Cordova Upgrade Guide" included in the .dmg distribution
+1. Please see the "Cordova Upgrade Guide" included in the .dmg distribution, in the "Guides" sub-folder
-2. See the FAQ in the README.rtf as well
+2. See the FAQ in the README.pdf as well

 <br />